NIB-SI/skm-pss-adapters/README.md

 	- They occur in multiple compartments, but are not connected by a transport reaction.
 	- A protein is formed by a translation reaction, but the protein is not "activated" by an "activation" reaction.
 	- A complex is formed by a reaction, but the complex is not "activated" by an "activation" reaction.

+## TODOs

+- Make a TOML file for installing from pip and a requirements file with fixed dependency version for testing